Summertime in the Satpuda

 |The Grey Junglefowl is rather common in Satpuda TR; whereas the Red Junglefowl is |

-more common to the west, in reserves such as Pench, Kanha and Bandhavgarh.
+more common to the east, in reserves such as Pench, Kanha and Bandhavgarh.

 Naturally, I sunk back into the jeep’s uncomfortable seat that suddenly felt comfortable, road that broke my back seemed to float us.
 Sun that bore into our skin tickled.
 The greens of Anjan stood out of the mountain browns and a Magpie Robin from the grass.
 A pair of Grey Jungle Fowls squandered on our easy approach, dust sprinkling and shimmering around us – we were delighted, I must exaggerate.
 A passing jeep complained for now calling out to them, our guide explaining that it happened all of a sudden in the utter quietness of the forest, and he still complained.

 It was already hot by 8:30 AM, driving the way we came from, we met a herd of gaur, the youngsters grazing and the bull trying to woo a cow.
 We passed another Jungle Owlet on the hunt that did not acknowledge us.
 At our last route we stopped by the nest of a Wooly-necked Stork on a tree by a lake against the backdrop of the dry deciduous forests of Satpuda.
 Two full-grown fledglings sat eagerly waiting for their parent to return.

 Soon, the parent bird arrived.
 We saw the parent feed them something which the chicks were eagerly consuming.
 After many moments of watching them feed, without watching what they were feeding on, we saw a few drops fly out.
 The temperature might have been nearing the 40s.
 Peering through the cameras and binoculars we realised what it was: water.
 The parent fed them both plenty of water, one by one, for a good two-minutes.